rknambiar/Lane-Detection/readme.md

 ## For more info

+This was developed as a part of ENPM808X Software Development course.
 For more details on the algorithm/approach please feel free to reach out to me at rohit517@terpmail.umd.edu.

 ## License
 ```